Chernobyllight/SaMam/readme.md

 ### :worried:**Test on pure torch**

-If you are a windows platform player or don't install mamba_ssm, you can also generate stylized results by pure torch.
+If you are a windows platform player or don't install mamba-ssm, you can also generate stylized results by pure torch.
 You should also specify hyper-parameter **"mamba-from-trion" to 0**.
 Run:

 ```
 python test_image.py --content-dir [your_test_content_folder] --style-dir [your_test_style_folder] --output-dir [output_folder] --model_ckpt [SaMam_ckpt_path] --mamba-from-trion 0